 - Put into action with a service project or real life experience.

-- Optionally: If I have a song that relates to the petal we will sing that as well.
+- Optionally: If I have a song that related, sing that as well.

 Asking Your Girls What Should You Say…